 On-duty meal breaks are paid breaks and must be agreed to in writing by the employer and employee.
 The employee must be able to revoke the agreement at any time.
 Employees cannot collect premium payments for missed on-duty meal breaks.

-Rest Breaks in California
+California Rest Breaks

 What is a “rest break”?

-California requires employers to provide employees with ten-minute rest breaks for every four hours (or major fraction) worked.
+California requires employers to provide employees ten-minute rest breaks for every four hours (or major fraction) worked.
 Anything over two hours is a “major fraction” of a four-hour period.
 For example, an employee who works a seven-hour shift is entitled to two 10-minute rest breaks—one break for the first four hours, and a second break for the last three hours.
 Three hours is a “major fraction” of four hours, meaning more than half of four hours.